-I read a great article by Secret Agent Man on Backstage today called “The 9 Spokes of Your Career Wheel.”
-It’s about honestly evaluating my strengths and weaknesses in my acting career.
+I read a great article by Secret Agent Man on Backstage today called "The 9 Spokes of Your Career Wheel."
+It's about honestly evaluating my strengths and weaknesses in my acting career.
 Essentially, the author of the column asks you to consider how balanced you are in every area of acting.
 In what area am I strong, and what are the areas I can improve in?
-In order to run on a fully supportive ‘wheel,’ each spoke – that represents my training – must be of equal length.
-If it isn’t, then the wheel won’t work.
+In order to run on a fully supportive 'wheel,' each spoke - that represents my training - must be of equal length.
+If it isn't, then the wheel won't work.
+"Balance is everything."

 I consider myself to be strong in several areas, while I've known that for a long time, my audition technique is the one thing I'm always unhappy about.
 So much so, that I've decided that I need to stay in some sort of audition class on a consistent basis.
 While I'm an old-hand at auditioning, I waver from complete disappointment to sheer excitement.
 I'm always working to be better at auditioning, and I'd say that most of the time, I'm feeling that there's always something I could've done differently.
 Like, get my fucking lines right, or not go up on a monologue midway through.
 That says a lot.
 And something I know I need to stay engaged with, and improve on.

 So, I went about creating my wheel, and this is what I came up with.
 I basically used a star-rating system instead of what the author of the article suggests, but overall, I think I'm very strong.

 I'm excellent at networking, at my business knowledge, my meeting skills, for example.
 Got those down.
 It's my technique and performance side that is always wanting and needing attention and improvement.